 - a.
-Reading in All Curriculum Areas - Read a minimum of 25 grade-level appropriate books per year from a variety of subject disciplines and participate in discussions related to curricular learning in all areas - Read both informational and fictional texts in a variety of genres and modes of discourse - Read technical texts related to various subject areas
+Reading in all curriculum areas - Read a minimum of 25 grade-level appropriate books per year from a variety of subject disciplines and participate in discussions related to curricular learning in all areas.

-Georgia Department of Education Brad Bryant, State Superintendent of Schools September 9, 2010 • Page 5 of 7 All Rights Reserved
+Georgia Department of Education Kathy Cox, State Superintendent of Schools 8/29/2006 3:24 PM Page 5 of 7 All Rights Reserved

-- b.
+- Read both informational and fictional texts in a variety of genres and modes of discourse. - Read technical texts related to various subject areas. - b.
 Discussing books - Discuss messages and themes from books in all subject areas. - Respond to a variety of texts in multiple modes of discourse. - Relate messages and themes from one subject area to messages and themes in another area. - Evaluate the merit of texts in every subject discipline. - Examine author's purpose in writing. - Recognize the features of disciplinary texts. - c.
 Building vocabulary knowledge - Demonstrate an understanding of contextual vocabulary in various subjects. - Use content vocabulary in writing and speaking. - Explore understanding of new words found in subject area texts. - d.
 Establishing context - Explore life experiences related to subject area content. - Discuss in both writing and speaking how certain words are subject area related. - Determine strategies for finding content and contextual meaning for unknown words.

-Co-Requisites - Content
+Co-Requisite - Content